stanford-rc/globus.stanford.edu/accounts/globusid.md

 [globusid.org](https://www.globusid.org) and select _create a Globus ID_.
 A
 form will be displayed for you to complete.

-{% include hero-image.html
+{% include figure.html
-   src="assets/server/GlobusID Create.png"
+   src="/assets/server/GlobusIDCreate.png"
-   alt="The 'Create a Globus ID' page, with fields filled in." caption-overlay=true caption-header="Globus ID Creation" caption-text=""
+   alt="The 'Create a Globus ID' page, with fields filled in." caption="Globus ID Creation"
 %}

 Here are some thing to keep in mind as you fill in the form: